 I am presently a Studio Art/Fine Arts student in San Francisco and currently a 30-Day Substitute Teacher licensed by the State of CA, where I teach with Marin County Office of Education, grades elementary through high school.
 Happy to be here with you this summer.
 Enjoy writing, Kathryn Durham

 Theresa Yob, eBook Ranger

 Creative Writing rocks her world!
 Especially teaching individual students how to begin an exciting original story or guiding a group of second to fifth graders in creating their own original stories.
-Theresa is amazed and thrilled to experience their stories, dreams, and visions, then help them to capture these on the page.
-She's getting ready for a new adventure at Adventures in Writing Camp this summer!
+Theresa is thrilled to experience their stories, dreams, and visions, then help them to capture these on the page.
+She's ready for a new adventure at Adventures in Writing Camp this summer!
 This is her fourth year with AIW Camp where she uses everything she learned from her M.A. in English/Creative Writing (SFSU, 2001) and her Teacher Credential Program (NDNU) to guide young writers in creating a book of their own!
 She’s presently teaching English at BHS.

 Logan Turner, Secretary of Shenanigans